 But with carbohydrate loading, you may be able to store up more energy in your muscles to give you the stamina to make it through longer endurance events.
 You still will need to consume some energy sources during your event.

 Carbohydrate loading is done the week before a high-endurance activity:

 Three to four days before the event, increase your carbohydrate intake to about 10 to 12 grams of carbohydrate per kilogram of body weight (70 percent of your daily calories).
 Cut back on foods higher in fat to compensate for the extra carbohydrate-rich foods.

 Also scale back your training.
 Rest completely the day before your big event.
 The combination of eating more carbohydrates and tapering activity appear to improve muscle glycogen stores.

 How many carbs you need depends on your total calorie goal as well as your sport.
 For most athletes, 5 to 7 grams of carbohydrate per kilogram of weight daily is right for general training.
-However, endurance athletes may need up to 12 grams per kilogram.
-(1 pound equals 2.2 kilograms.)
+However, endurance athletes may need up to 12 grams per kilogram (1 kilogram equals 2.2 pounds).